Dr Dalia Chakrabarty

 - Dalia Chakrabarty & S. Paul, ``Bayesian Learning of Material Density Function by Multiple Sequential Inversions of 2-D Images in Electron Microscopy'', 2015, Springer Proceedings in Mathematics and Statistics, 118, pg.
 35–48.

-- Dalia Chakrabarty, "A New Method for Learning the Mis-specified Vector of Parameters in a Parametric Model".
+- Dalia Chakrabarty, "A New Method for Optimising the Mis-specified Vector of Parameters in a Parametric Model, while Learning Model Parameters".